 - accountancy and finance

 Entry into the profession is possible with A-levels (or equivalent) or an HND or HNC, generally by studying with an institution such as the:

 You can then proceed to professional accountancy training and work your way up to a management position.

-A variety of organisations offering finance graduate schemes, as well as accountancy professional bodies, hold presentations on university campuses and have stands at careers fairs, where you can talk to representatives and recent graduate trainees in order to get an insight into the nature of the work and tips on what helped them to succeed.
+Many finance organisations have a stand at university careers fairs, presenting information about their company, relevant roles, the culture and any finance graduate schemes.
+This provides an ideal opportunity to talk to representatives and recent graduate trainees to get an insight into the nature of the work and tips on what helped them to succeed.

 You'll need to show evidence of the following: